Nathan-v-n/PatternAnalysis-2025-NN/recognition/HipMRI_VQVAE_SSIM_Problem_47489299/README.md

 In this project, we use a VQ-VAE to reconstruct 2D Hip MRI scans as part of a [MRI-alone radiation therapy study](https://data.csiro.au/collection/csiro:51392v2?redirected=true).

-The goal was to reconstruct these images this and achieve an SSIM (Structual Similarity Index Measure) above 0.6.
+The goal was to reconstruct these images and achieve an SSIM (Structual Similarity Index Measure) above 0.6.
 After testing, I decided to go with a model that aimed to achieve reconstructions with an SSIM above of 0.9 as the reconstructions at 0.6 were still rather blurry.

 ### Why do we want reconstruct these scans?
 By training a VQ-VAE to reconstruct these scans, we force the model to learn meaningful latent representations of the anatomy.